iAbhishek91/optimus-automation/README.md

 In reality, we tend to download code from internet and try to achieve our goals.
 Mostly because of complexity or lack of understanding or time.

-With help of this module we are trying to help and coach engineers who wants to create an automation project from scratch.
+With help of this module we are trying to help and coach engineers who wants to create an test automation project from scratch.
 It's really simple!
 Once you understand every bit of it go ahead and use the module.

+### Scope

+Engineers who want to perform browser based Ui testing, API testing etc... can use this module to learn and save time.

+Refer [features section](https://github.com/iAbhishek91/optimus-automation#features) for details list of features provided.

-## Before you start
+### Before you start

 **[Optimus automation](https://github.com/iAbhishek91/optimus-automation)** is structured in multiple modules.
 We suggest you to understand the modules you are interested in and their core concepts.
 Each module comes with detail documentation which can be co-related with their official documentation.

 Each module is independent of each other resulting in a loose-coupled system.
-Hence provides flexibility to learn and use one or few modules.
+Hence provides flexibility to learn and use one or few all modules as per requirement.

 For any suggestion, doubts or contribution, please feel free to raise issues on [GitHub](https://github.com/iAbhishek91/optimus-automation/issues).
 We will try to respond ASAP.